Age of Uroghosh

 No specific event is documented as bringing this Age to an end.
 Society was likely fragmented, other cultures and boundaries slowly returning to the world, the dwarves emerging from their deepest holds.

-Legendary artifacts from this time often reflect druidic or shamanistic orders that became popular.
+Legendary artifacts from this Age often the reflect druidic or shamanistic orders that existed at the time.

 "We cannot return to his body," she explained.
 The fire crackled suddenly.
 Sparks danced in the air as a chunk of wood collapsed into the flames.

 "It's not right, leaving him to the griffin."
 The young hunter bristled with frustration.

 She could understand that; he had just lost a close friend.
 But she wasn't here to comfort the party.
 Taking young orcs out into the wilderness was to show them the way of the world first hand.
 And the world was not a comforting place.